grannycart/by-sound-alone_source/full-draft-manuscript/7_Chapter.md

 Captain Percy had run out of ideas though.
 She just let the _Prospect_ run, leaning her weight from an overhead strap while she smoked.
 Hemi continued directing Bastian to make occasional adjustments to steer clear of dangerous objects in the water.

-It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustements when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
+It was just starting to seem to Percy that perhaps there were fewer calls up from Hemi for course adjustments when the needles on the battery gauges suddenly dipped down into the solid red zone and then fell onto their zero needles, flat and lifeless.
 The sound of the electric drive motors died away with them.
 And just a second after that the higher pitched whine of the forward bilge pumps died away too.

 The _Prospect_ sat dead in the water.